Technical writing is in high demand. This guide breaks down how to become a technical writer.

 - Frequent Tech Writer Job Boards: Dice, Indeed, and The Write Jobs all have tech writer job postings you can consider.

 Technical writer jobs tend to pay a bit more than general copywriting.
 The tech knowledge and ability to write for the end user means this is a highly specific type of writing.

 According to the U.S. Bureau of Labor Statistics, tech writers make an average of $74,650 a year.
 This field is expected to add 4,300 people between 2019 and 2029, which is a 7% job growth.
-The need for technical documentation isn't likely to change in the coming years, and thus demand for tech writers will remain higher than average.
+The need for technical documentation isn’t likely to change in the coming years, and thus demand for tech writers will remain higher than average.
 You might be interested in learning more about the technical writer’s average salary.

 A Final Word on How to Become a Technical Writer